readium/webpub-manifest/extensions/audiobook.md

 ## Listing Audio Files

-An audiobook is divided into one or more audio files, which are all listed in the `readingOrder` of the manifest, in reading order.
+An audiobook is divided into one or more audio files, which are all listed in the `readingOrder` of the manifest.

-In addition to the normal requirements of a `readingOrder`, all link objects have the following additional requirements:
+In addition to the normal requirements of a `readingOrder`, all Link Objects have the following additional requirements:

- - all link objects must point strictly to audio files
+ - they must point strictly to audio files
- - every link object must include a `duration` that provides the duration of each individual audio file
+ - they must include a `duration` term that provides the duration in seconds of each individual audio resource

-In addition, all link objects should also include the `bitrate` whenever possible.
+In addition, all Link Objects should also include the `bitrate` whenever possible.

 ## Package

-In order to facilitate distribution, both manifest and audio files can also be distributed using a package.
+In order to facilitate distribution, both manifest and audio files can also be distributed using a package based on [the requirements expressed for the Readium Web Publication Manifest](https://readium.org/webpub-manifest#package).

-The container also has the following properties:
+To maximize compatibility with audio-only apps, the package for an audiobook profile has its own file extension and media-type:

 - its file extension must be `.audiobook`
 - its media type must be `application/audiobook+zip`

-When an audiobook is distributed in a container (instead of simply as a manifest), the manifest has the following additional restrictions:
+## Examples

-- the `readingOrder` must strictly reference audio files that are present in the container
+A full example based on [the Librivox editions of Flatland](https://librivox.org/flatland-a-romance-of-many-dimensions-by-edwin-abbott-abbott/) is available at: [https://readium.org/webpub-manifest/examples/Flatland/manifest.json](https://readium.org/webpub-manifest/examples/Flatland/manifest.json)

-- to reference such files, all URIs in the `readingOrder` must be relative to the manifest (at the root of the container)
+Over 10,000+ audiobooks are also available in this format through [the Internet Archive OPDS Catalog](https://bookserver.archive.org/).